-The PhD in Nursing program builds on the MSN degree and requires a total of 78 credit hours of work (a minimum of 48 credit hours beyond the master's).
-The objective of the program is to prepare nursing scholars who will pursue intellectual inquiry and conduct research for the purpose of extending knowledge to contribute to the health of all populations.
-Graduates of the program conduct independent and collaborative research, advance nursing science, and provide leadership to the nursing profession.
+The Doctor of Philosophy (PhD) in Nursing prepares future nurse scientists and scholars to pursue intellectual inquiry that supports health equity and contributes to the health of all populations.
+Graduates of the PhD program conduct independent and collaborative research, advance nursing knowledge, and provide leadership to the profession.

 Reduction of Credit

 Students must complete all requirements for the PhD in Nursing within 9 calendar years from the time of ﬁrst enrollment as a doctoral student in the program.
 Students must advance to candidacy within 4.5 years from the start of the program.
 Once students advance to candidacy, they must defend their oral proposal within 2 years.
 PhD students are expected to progress steadily toward their degree.